Dnipro (surface-to-air missile)

 Dnipro is Ukrainian prospective surface-to-air missile of middle range.
 It was supposed to be mounted on Volodymyr Velykyi-class corvettes.

 The designer, Ukroboronservice, also developed the land-platform variant for this missiles.

-December 1, 2016 was posted a message about successful launches of cruise missiles Neptune and anti-aircraft missiles Dnipro at a training range in the southern of Ukraine.
+On December 1, 2016, a message about successful launches of cruise missiles Neptune and anti-aircraft missiles Dnipro at a training range in the southern of Ukraine was posted.